20.2.20

 SIMON: It was rubbish, yeah -

 SIMON: And it's always dead easy, just happens instantly.
-It's always just fun, it's just – the whole thing is kind of vaguely funny.
+It's always just fun.
+The whole thing is kind of vaguely funny.
 We just walk in, sit down and do something

 SIMON: And then we chip away at it -